Model Context Protocol (MCP)

 Trend signals behind this note

 MCP reduces integration tax.
-It does not replace security and policy design.
+It does not replace security and policy design, and the safest rollout starts with boring read-only capabilities.

 Friendly Copyright & Sharing Reminder by Tushar Mohan.